 Fully online courses meet online for 100% of the class meetings required per student credit hour, including class meetings for which exams, tests and quizzes are administered.
 NOTE: Fully online courses include an eLearning fee per credit hour for students as determined by the university administration.
 [Rationale: Students and society in general, consider an online course to occur totally online with no need to travel to a physical space to meet for class.
 For our truly distance learners who enroll at CSU and reside out of state, a completely online design would be the only way they could fulfill the course requirements as cross country travel would be cost and time prohibitive for these out of state students]

-Blended courses contain a mixture of face-to-face classes and sessions conducted online, with no more than 40% of class meetings held in assigned on-campus classroom locations 60% of class sessions are held online.
+Blended courses contain a mixture of face-to-face classes and course content conducted online, with no more than 40% of class meetings held in assigned on-campus classroom locations 60% of class content delivered online.
 In other words, a blended class is held 60% or more online.
+The online component of online courses may contain asynchronous or synchronous content.
+Check with your instructor and course syllabus for details.
 NOTE: Blended courses include an eLearning fee per credit hour for students as determined by university administration.
 Courses offered in a blended format will be noted in the University catalog.

 These definitions are the internal definitions for fully online and blended courses at Cleveland State University.